 At United Way of Central Indiana, we believe everyone deserves the opportunity to live the life they’re capable of living.
-For over a century, we’ve worked side by side with our community to make that belief a reality — responding to immediate needs, investing in long-term solutions and fighting poverty at its roots.
+For more than a century, we've been bringing together people, resources and ideas to make that belief a reality.

 Poverty is one of the greatest challenges facing Central Indiana.